 Reading and Story Time Classes

 Ages: All AgesWhy It’s Great: My StoryBook skews a bit older — a five or six year old will get a lot more out of the platform than a three-year-old, and still most likely with mom or dad’s help — but the resource is a fun creative tool for kids who like to write stories.
 Through the platform, kids get to take a writing lesson and build a virtual story book (with drawings!) which they can then share online for free (or pay money to get it made into an actual book.)

 Ages: 4 and upWhy It’s Great: Sometimes kids just need a break — and Storyline Online can help provide that.
 Storyline is a digital archive of book read-alongs by celebrities like Sean Astin, David Harbour, Chris Pratt, Sarah Silverman and more.
 Some of the books are a bit above the reading level of six year olds, but parents can assess the fitness of the texts on their own while enjoying the beautiful faces of their favorite celebrities.

 Ages: 6 to 13Why It’s Great: Got a kid who is obsessed with space?
 Got a kid who loves to read?
 Enter: Story Time in Space, a read-along series where astronauts read popular kids books on video.
 Story Time in Space features astronauts in wacky configurations in anti-gravity reading classics like “A Moon of My Own,” among dozens of other books.

 Ages: 5 to 18Why It’s Great: KidLit TV has shows, radio, crafts and activities, book read-alongs for kids.
 Some of the TV shows include Storymakers, a talk show that highlights authors and illustrators, Read Out Loud, when the authors at KidLit TV do read-alongs, and Young at Art, where kids can learn art skills used in book illustrations.
 The radio show is a children’s literature podcast for kids — and is available on SoundCloud or iTunes.

 Online Educational Games For Kids

-Ages: 8 to 13Why It’s Great: Free for the first month, Adventure Academy is a series of games where kids can learn Language Arts (reading comprehension, writing, and spelling), math, science, and social studies.
+Ages: 8 to 13Why It’s Great: The key to getting kids excited about learning is by making it seem like it’s a game.
+That’s where Adventure Academy comes in.
+From the company that brought ABCmouse to younger kids, Adventure Academy is a series of games where 8- to 13-year-olds can learn Language Arts (reading comprehension, writing, and spelling), math, science, and social studies.
 It’s an immersive, virtual universe for kids and includes hundreds of hours of educational activities that frankly look a lot more like games than they do learning.
 The games also cover all subjects.
 Kids will learn about geometry, multiplication and division, reading comprehension, environments and ecosystems, molecules, maps, globes, geography, and more.
 Kids can also play with friends in a safe environment, create their own player home, and create their own avatar to go through the game universe as well as create player homes.
 It’s available on all platforms.